 Love it or hate it, there’s no denying that the most iconic monument in Paris, if not all of France, is the Eiffel Tower!
 One of the best things about exploring Paris is that you never know quite what you’ll stumble on next!
-So, if you’re looking for some more offbeat locations in the city of love- but still want the Eiffel Tower experience– then there are plenty of unusual places to see the Eiffel Tower.
+Here’s your guide on where to find the 10 best Eiffel Tower views.

 #1 Eiffel Tower from Parc de Saint Cloud

-After all, the gardens are all that remain of a once grand château that dominated the park.
+After all, the gardens are all that remains of a once grand château that dominated the park.
 Today, the place is a haven for cycling enthusiasts and is the perfect location to head to on a sunny day.
 On one particular summer visit to the park, we even managed to find wild strawberries…

-From Georges Pompidou Centre
+#2 Eiffel Tower from Georges Pompidou Centre

 There may be a fair few metro stations below ground in Paris, but of course the only way to see the Eiffel Tower is above ground.
 And so the metro line running between Bir Hakeim and Passy should not be missed if you’re looking for unusual places to see the Eiffel Tower.

-From the café at Printemps
+#4 Eiffel Tower from the café at Printemps

 If there’s anywhere I could return to over and over again to spot the Eiffel Tower from, it’s café Deli-Cieux.
 Situated on the roof of the Printemps department store, not far from Opera, it’s the perfect place to grab a couple of coffees, use the fast WiFi and enjoy the view; all this for less than €5.

 #5 From Parc de Belleville

 Situated in the very heart of the 20e arrondissement of Paris, not far from the Père Lachaise cemetery, Parc de Belleville is where actual Parisians come to hang out.
 With a great view, its own secret vineyard and plenty of green space, it’s the perfect place to enjoy a picnic in the summer months.

 #6 From the Parvis de Trocadéro

 I’ve said this before countless times, and no doubt I’ll say it again, but the best place to spot the Eiffel Tower at sunrise is from the Parvis de Trocadéro.
-Oh, and from the water mirror below.
+Oh, and from the water mirror (Fountain of Warsaw) below.
 Throughout the year, the sun rises up, from behind the Eiffel Tower, filling the sky with candy colours.

 #7 From the top of the Paris Pantheon

 Of all the unusual places to see the Eiffel Tower in Paris, seeing the Dame de Fer from the top of the Pantheon is probably my favourite.
 It’s here you’ll find the iconic Fouquet’s Pendulum (or, a replica at least!), and many famous French people entombed.

-From the top of the Arc de Triomphe
+#8 Eiffel Tower from the top of the Arc de Triomphe

-There’s no denying that the best view in all of Paris must be from the top of the Arc de Triomphe!
+There’s no denying that the best view of the Eiffel Tower in all of Paris must be from the top of the Arc de Triomphe!
 I’ve previously said that you shouldn’t go up the Eiffel Tower when visiting the city.
 Mainly because it’s in the centre of a green space and so you can’t really see those iconic rooftops, but also partly because you can’t see the Eiffel Tower if you’re on it!

-From a rooftop, any rooftop!
+#9 Eiffel Tower from a rooftop, any rooftop!

 And if you’re still stuck for ideas, almost every rooftop in the city offers views onto the Eiffel Tower.
 There are actually laws in place preventing the construction of skyscrapers and tall buildings within the city limits.
 This is why the majority of tall buildings in the city lie in La Defense area of Paris.
 These decrees also mean that almost every spot of the city offers good views onto the Eiffel Tower!

-In your… own home?
+#10 Eiffel Tower view from your… own home?

 If you’re anything like me (self-confessed Paris obsessed), then the likelihood is that you may well have more than a few souvenirs lying around the house.
 Why not put that postcard in a frame and place it on your desk?
-Or add some French themed stickers to your mood board?
+Or add some French-themed stickers to your mood board?